PundiAI/fx-docs/resources/cloud-setup.md

 {% endhint %}

 > Alternatively, you can add the `--node flag` and ensure that your IP address has either been whitelisted or your port is open.
+> Also you can consider configuring your config.toml file to set your node up.